grr69/originatr/unofficial-grindr-api-documentation.md

 The REST endpoint will fail requests with HTTP/412 if it doesn't like the user-agent.

 ##Updating dynamic configuration
-Some configuration is pulled from the server, presumably so Grindr can change it at any time.
+Some configuration is pulled from the server, presumably so Grindr™ can change it at any time.
 In pratice, these don't seem to change often, so you can consider caching them.

 ###Service endpoints